Engagement Season: What You Need to Know and How to Prepare

 Think about how you want to respond.

 Of course, saying yes to the proposal is the obvious response, but we suggest you think of some sentimental things to say to your partner after the big question.
-You don't need to have anything memorized or practice a speech ahead of time, but it would be a sweet gesture to say how you feel about your future fiancé or fiancée and how excited you are about your new future together.
+You don't need to have anything memorized or practice a speech ahead of time, but it would be a sweet gesture to say how you feel about your fiancé and how excited you are about your future together.

-You'll need to take extra care of your hands.
+Take extra care of your hands.

-It's no secret that winter takes a toll on your skin.
-But your hands tend to get extra roughed up during engagement season.
+It's no secret that winter takes a toll on your skin, but your hands tend to get extra roughed up during engagement season.
 Prepare for ring photos by doing some double-duty moisturizing.
 Slather up your hands every night before bed with your favorite hand lotion (with gloves to lock in the moisture, if you so choose) to make sure they look perfect for those professional photos and Instagram selfies.

 Understand that your ring might not fit properly right away.